mcrovella/CS132-Geometric-Algorithms/README.md

 This course is based on _Linear Algebra and its Applications,_ by David
 C. Lay, Addison-Wesley (Pearson).

-The notes are in the form of ipython notebooks.
+The notes are in the form of Jupyter notebooks.
 Demos and most figures are included as executable Python code.

 The rationale for the teaching approach used in this course is [here.](https://github.com/mcrovella/CS132-Geometric-Algorithms/blob/master/CS132-Teaching-Philosophy.pdf)